Concise Quantum Associative Memories with Nonlinear Search Algorithm: Introduction

-The paper is organized as follows: section \ref{sec:Snl} describes without any ambiguities or complications the nonlinear search algorithm proposed by Abrams and Llyod.
-Section \ref{sec:Cal} presents the Quantum Associative Memories with Nonlinear Search Algorithm , with a new method to retrieve one of the sought states in multi-values retrieving.
-In section \ref{sec:noise} we introduce the single qubit noise channels model to the Nonlinear Search Algorithm and we analyze its influence on our model of Quantum Associative Memory.
-Finally, a short conclusion is provided in section \ref{sec:Concl}.
+The paper is organized as follows: section \ref{sec:Snl} clearly describes the NLSA proposed by Abrams and Lloyd.
+Section \ref{sec:Cal} presents the QAM with NLSA, hereafter noted QAM-NLSA, with a new method to retrieve one of the sought states in multi-values retrieving scheme.
+In section \ref{sec:noise}, we introduce the single qubit noise channels model to the NLSA and we analyze its influence on our model of QAM.
+At the end, a short conclusion is provided in section \ref{sec:Concl}.
+But we start with a short description of parameters used in this paper.

+The following parameters will be used throughout the paper: \begin{itemize} \item $n$ is the number of qubit of the first register, \item $\ket{z}$ is the initial state of the first register, \item $x$ is the needed value while $\ket{x}$ is the corresponding state, \item $p\leq2^n$ the number of stored patterns, \item $q\leq p$ the number of stored patterns if the values of $t$ qubits are known, \item $c=\mathtt{ceil}(\log_2{q})$, i.e. the least integer greater or equal to $\log_2{q}$, \item $m\leq q$ the number of values $x$ for which $f(x)=1$, \item $r=\mathtt{int}(\log_2{m})$ is the integer part of $\log_2{m}$. \end{itemize}